SteveGeyer/Firefly/docs/NanoSetup.md

 Unfortunately you need to do several steps to get this executable built.
-OpenCV 4.0 no longer creates the necessary information for `pkg-config` eliminating the possibility of a simple, one-line, command to build camera_calibration in its source directory.
-We must instead us `cmake`.
+OpenCV 4.0 no longer creates the necessary information for `pkg-config` eliminating the possibility of a simple one-line command to build camera_calibration in its source directory.
+We must instead use `cmake`.
 So we are going to copy the source into a temporary directory, create the `CMakeLists.txt` and `default.xml` file, build and finally calibrate.

 If you checkout this repository to your Nano you can skip the setup sets follow the build steps below.